mksafavi/termsonic/README.md

 $ go build -o termsonic ./cmd
 ```

+Please note that Linux builds additionally need a working C compiler in their PATH.
+This is due to [faiface/beep](https://github.com/faiface/beep), used for audio playback.

 ## Configuration

 The application reads its configuration from `$XDG_CONFIG_DIR/termsonic.toml`, or `~/.config/termsonic.toml` if `XDG_CONFIG_DIR` doesn't exist.

 On Windows, it reads its configuration from `%APPDATA%\\Termsonic\\termsonic.toml`.

-You can edit the configuration from inside the app, or by passing parameters on the command line (see `--help`).
+You can edit the configuration from inside the app, or by hand using a text editor.
+See [the example configuration file](config.toml.example), and [the TOML reference](https://toml.io/en/).
+It is possible to specify another configuration file with the `-config` command-line argument.